Grupo Firme: The fine you must pay for extending the concert at Foro Sol by 50 minutes | Edwin Kaz | Celebrities from Mexico | nnda nnlt | Fame

 How much will the group have to pay?

-What can be seen in the CDMX Celebration of Public Shows Act is that the fine for not respecting the time of the event is varied and ranges from 10 to 50 days of minimum wage.
+What can be seen in Celebration of public performances On the CDMX The fine for not respecting the time of the event varies from 10 to 50 days of minimum wage.

-In other words, the Firm Group will have to pay between 8643.50 and 17,287 pesos and will have to wait until the exact amount is determined for the 50-plus minute concert.
+In other words, the fixed group You will have to pay between 8643.50 and 17,287 pesos and you will have to wait for the exact amount for the 50-plus minutes of the concert to be indicated.

-more information: Edwin Caz reveals a hidden way to cure a hangover
+more information: Eduin Caz reveals a hidden way to cure a hangover

 Who designs the group’s clothing?